michael-sumner/go-make-things/content/articles/2020/2020-07-23-how-to-create-accessible-subtitles.md

 What should the markup for that look like?

+_**Note:** this article was updated on August 17, 2020 with [several suggestions from Adrian Roselli](https://twitter.com/aardrian/status/1294630583616917505).
+Thanks Adrian!_

 ## The very wrong way that you should totally never do

 One *bad pattern* that you definitely *shouldn't* do is to style it with headings, like this.